Meet the NMD4C Team

 Dr. Natasha Chang is an Assistant Professor in the Department of Biochemistry at McGill University.
 She obtained her PhD with Dr. Gordon Shore at McGill University studying BCL-2 family proteins and their role in regulating the cell survival autophagy pathway.

-Nicola is the Director of Research and Advocacy at Jesse’s Journey and the mom of a boy with Duchenne muscular dystrophy.
+Nicola is the National Vice President Research, Education & Advocacy at Defeat Duchenne Canada and the mom of a boy with Duchenne muscular dystrophy.
 Educated in genetics and molecular biology, she spent the last 15 years working in biotech and the pharmaceutical industry in areas of infectious disease and hepatology, and later spent most of her time in medical affairs focused in neurology and rare disease.

 Dr. Frosk is a clinician scientist at the University of Manitoba in Canada, whose clinical practice includes a wide range of general and metabolic genetics with particular focus on neuromuscular and neurodegenerative diseases.